 Astrophysics research at NMT encompasses different areas of planetary, stellar and galactic astronomy.
 The 2.4-meter-optical telescope at New Mexico Tech’s Magdalena Ridge Observatory (MRO) has been operational since 2008.
-An optical interferometer (MROI) has been recently funded by AFRL, is under continued construction, and is expected to see first light in late 2017.
+An optical interferometer (MROI) has been recently funded by AFRL, is under continued construction, and had first light on the first telescope in late 2017.
 The Jansky Extended Very Large Array (EVLA) and the Very Long Baseline Array (VLBA) radio telescopes, operated by the National Radio Astronomy Observatory (NRAO), are headquartered on campus and offer unique opportunities for research in radio astronomy.

 Atmospheric Physics Research